What is the Safe and Sound Protocol — and how can it support your nervous system?

 Here’s how it unfolds:

-1. Supporting the Vagus Nerve & the Felt Sense of Safety
+1. Supporting the vagus nerve & the felt sense of safety

 The vagus nerve governs your stress responses, social connection, and regulation.
-When it’s supported through the SSP’s gentle frequency shifts, your system begins to shift out of fight, flight, or freeze, and into a more connected, regulated state.
+When it’s supported through the SSP, your system begins to shift out of fight, flight, or freeze, and into a more connected, regulated state.
 This supports emotional balance, clarity, and a greater sense of ease in everyday life.

-2. Specially Filtered Music
+2. Specially filtered music

 You’ll begin with a personal assessment and receive a tailored listening plan, carefully adjusted to your needs.
 Some people may start with just a few seconds of listening at a time; others might ease into longer sessions.
 There’s no rush — we always follow what your system can safely receive.

-4. Emotional & Somatic Responses
+4. Emotional & somatic responses

 As you listen, you might notice shifts — emotional releases, physical sensations, subtle openings.
 All of this is part of the process.
 Together, we hold space for what emerges and support your system to integrate gently.